blashy101/G4TX-G4TG-Tool/README.md

 Implements deswizzling and dimension calculation logic from https://gitgud.io/veiledmerc/freegnm

-When editing .DDS texture file, re-export it using the same compression format (BC7/BC3/BC1), without changing resolution or mipmaps!
+When editing .DDS texture file, re-export it using the same compression format as the original image (BC7/BC3/BC1/Uncompressed), without changing resolution or mipmaps!

 __________________________________________________________________________________________________________________________________________________________